murex/Kata-BowlingGame/QuickRetrospective.md

 - We made the calls more granular
 - We used Mockito for mocks, mockito is already kind of a spy library

+- We introduced a proxy terminal making use of our system and mock terminals
+- Mirna played with intellij shortcuts

 ## LEARN
 _`What did we learn?`_